 Psoriasis: Mix with a carrier oil or salve (see more about carrier oils below) and apply topically twice a day.
 There is also some medical evidence that drinking a glass of water twice daily with 2 – 6 drops of Oregano oil added helps with the symptoms of psoriasis.

-DIY Hand Sanitizer: Combine 10 drops of oregano oil with two tablespoons of coconut oil.
-Rub it into your hands as a natural hand sanitizer.
+DIY Hand Sanitizer: Combine 10 drops of oregano oil with two tablespoons of coconut oil or olive oil.
+Rub it into your hands as a natural hand sanitizer that fights fungal infections.

 Control Itching: Apply diluted oregano oil to insect bites and skin rashes to relieve itching.

-Fight infection: Rub a few drops of oregano oil into your gums to fight an infection.
+Fight infections: Rub a few drops of oregano oil into your gums to fight infections.
+Along with the other health benefits, oregano oil has been connected to fighting both yeast infections and cold sores.

-Sickness and Flu: Diffuse Oregano essential oil in your favorite diffuser to help quickly get rid of the flu or any other sickness.
+Sickness and Flu: Diffuse Oregano essential oil in your favorite steam distillation diffuser to help quickly get rid of the flu or any other sickness.

-Sinus infections and colds: Place a few drops of oregano oil in a pot of steaming water.
+Sinus Infections and Colds: Place a few drops of oregano oil in a pot of steaming water.
 Carefully inhale the steam, being careful not to get burned.
-You can also dilute in carrier oil then place under the nostrils to provide additional relieve for sinus infections.
+You can also dilute in carrier oil then place under the nostrils to provide additional relief for sinus infections.

 Sore Throat: To ease the pain of a sore throat, simply add one or two drops of oregano essential oil to a glass of water of juice and drink it.

-Arthritis: Dilute in a carrier oil and rub onto painful joints to decrease swelling.
+Arthritis: Dilute with a carrier oil and rub onto painful joints to decrease swelling.
+The natural anti-inflammatory properties of oregano (including linalyl acetate) make it a must-have for arthritis patients and a good alternative to anti-inflammatory drugs.

-Dandruff: Add a few drops to your regular shampoo being mindful to keep the shampoo and oregano oil out of your eyes.
+Dandruff: Add a few drops to your regular shampoo and rinse out with water, being mindful to keep the shampoo and oregano oil out of your eyes.

-Eczema: Control eczema by blending oregano oil with carrier oil or salve and applying topically.
+Eczema: Control eczema by blending oregano oil with carrier oil or salve and applying to your skin.

-Athlete’s foot: Dilute in a carrier oil and apply directly 2-3 times a day.
-You can also add a few drops to baking soda to sprinkle inside your shoes for added protection.
+Athlete’s foot: Athlete’s foot is a type of fungus.
+Dilute in a carrier oil and apply directly 2-3 times a day.
+You can also add a few drops to baking soda to sprinkle inside your shoes for added protection against fungal infections.

 Nail Fungus: Soak hands or feet in a basin of water with a few teaspoons of oregano oil added.
-You can also rub diluted oil (1 drop of oil in a teaspoon of carrier oil) directly onto your nails.
+You can also rub diluted oil (1 drop of oil in a teaspoon of carrier oil) directly onto your nails to fight fungal infections.

-Relieve Sore Muscles: Dilute in carrier oil or lotion then gently massage on the affected area.
+Relieve Sore Muscles: Dilute with carrier oil or lotion then gently massage on the affected area.
 Repeat up to three times a day.

-Congestion: Dilute in your favorite carrier oil or lotion and apply to the chest area.
+Congestion: Dilute with your favorite carrier oil or lotion and apply to the skin on your chest.
 For nasal congestion, try adding one or two drops of oregano essential oil on a clean handkerchief and inhale the vapor.

 Treat Parasites: Combine 1 drop of Oregano oil with 1 drop of a carrier oil.
 Place under the tongue and hold it for a few minutes before rinsing the mouth with water.
 Repeat up to four times a day.

-Acne: Dip a Q-tip into the oil and apply directly to zits aka acne.
+Acne: Dip a Q-tip into the oil and apply directly to skin blemishes.
 The oil will kill the bacteria and reduce the inflammation.
 For the very best results, do this twice a day morning and night immediately after washing your face.

 Mouthwash: Add a few drops to a glass of water to sweeten your breath and kill the bacteria that can lead to gum disease and gingivitis.

-Ringworm: To kill ringworm, apply 3 to 6 drops of oregano oil to the effected area.
+Ringworm: To kill ringworm, apply 3 to 6 drops of oregano oil to the affected area.

-Skin Infections: Dilute in coconut oil and apply topically to boost the healing of skin infections.
+Skin Infections: Dilute with coconut oil and apply to the skin to boost the healing of skin infections and cold sores.

 Cleaning Supplies: Add a few drops to your DIY cleaning supplies to give them an antiseptic and disinfectant boost.
-This is especially effective in the kitchen and in the bathroom.
+This is especially effective in the bathroom and in the kitchen, where you might find food-borne pathogens.
+Many oils used in cleaning products– like tea tree oil– can be harmful to pets.
+Keep this in mind if you have furry friends at home.

 Laundry: Add a few drops to your load of laundry to kill bacteria or parasites and also to leave your clothes smelling nice and fresh.

 Fungus and Mold: Mix with water and spray the shower to prevent fungus and mold from growing.
-This also works in other warm, humid areas of your home.
+This also works in other warm, humid areas of your home where fungus is prevalent.

 A Word of Advice